tim-clifford/tim.clifford.lol/http/md/about/index.md

 ### SRCF

-I'm the Chair of the Student Run Computing Facility, a a volunteer-run student society that provides free, useful and flexible computing and network services for University of Cambridge staff and students.
+I'm the Chair of the Student Run Computing Facility, a volunteer-run student society that provides free, useful and flexible computing and network services for University of Cambridge staff and students.
 See more [here](https://www.srcf.net)